-You need an estate appraisal when an executor, heir, trustee, CPA, attorney, court, or insurer must rely on a defensible value for personal property in an estate.
-Common triggers include probate inventory, date-of-death value, estate tax review, step-up in basis, equitable distribution among heirs, charitable donation planning, insurance updates, and pre-sale decisions for art, antiques, jewelry, books, archives, furniture, silver, rugs, collectibles, or other estate contents.
+You need an estate appraisal when an executor, heir, trustee, CPA, attorney, court, or insurer must rely on a defensible value for estate personal property.
+Common triggers include probate inventory, date-of-death value, estate tax review, step-up in basis, heir distribution, donation planning, insurance updates, and pre-sale decisions.

 When Do You Need an Estate Appraisal? - FAIR online appraisal guide illustration